$5 / minute (6am - 6pm weekdays)

 **see below for a detailed explanation**

 Yes.
 Any time spent by our physician providing you with services, or providing services on your behalf, will incur our care fee.
-This includes time spent on your site visits, your telehealth visits, your facility visits, your specialist visits, consulting other care providers on your behalf, scheduling your follow-ups, accompanying you to appointments, refilling your prescriptions, processing your lab results, answering your phone calls and emails, documenting your care, completing forms on your behalf, etc.
+This includes time spent on your site visits, your telehealth visits, consulting other care providers on your behalf, scheduling your follow-ups, accompanying you to appointments, refilling your prescriptions, processing your lab results, answering your phone calls and emails, documenting your care, completing forms on your behalf, etc.

 You are finally free to request as much, or as little, service from us as you like, without insurance restraints and restrictions.
 How refreshing is that?!